Apple Logo

 1 Apple Park Way, Cupertino, California, U.S.

-Apple is a world-renowned corporation dedicated to the production of computers, tablets, mobile phones, audio players, and software.
-He is a leader in the development of modern PCs and OS.
-It was created by Steve Jobs, Steve Wozniak, Ronald Wayne.
-It exists since April 1976.
+Apple is a globally known corporation engaged in the production of computers, tablets, mobile phones, audio players, and software.
+It’s a leader in the development of modern PCs and OS.
+It was created by Steve Jobs, Steve Wozniak, and Ronald Wayne and has existed since April 1976.

 Meaning and History